juji-io/datalevin/native/README.md

 executable that you can immediately run.

-Because of the recent libc version problems on the latest Ubuntu, the Linux build should preferably be static using musl compiler, so it is preferable to run `script/setup-musl`, then`script/compile-static` on the x86 Linux platform for step 3.
+Because of the recent libc version problems on the latest Ubuntu, the Linux build should preferably be static using musl libc, so it is preferable to run `script/setup-musl`, then`script/compile-static` on the x86 Linux platform for step 3.